 Last summer, the Pokémon craze took everyone by surprise and offered a playful distraction for the young and old alike.
 While Pokémon has been around for some time, the new Pokémon Go was a hit with a wider audience for one reason: It brought augmented reality to a mass audience.
 Nearly a year later, many educators and instructional designers are still reflecting upon what Pokémon taught us about the future of learning and how to leverage these insights.

 Prior to the rise of Pokémon Go, Pokémon was primarily a card game played by middle graders.
 Then, in 2016, Pokémon Go appeared.
 In this game-changer, players were suddenly able to traverse the physical world via digital maps.
-Along the way they were asked to search for cartoon creatures that surface at random as they peered through their smartphone cameras.
+Along the way they were asked to search for cartoon characters via their smartphones.
 When players found a Pokémon, they would toss Pokéballs at it until it settled down.
 Sound fun?
 It was, well, until Pokémon’s started pop up on people’s steering wheels and just about everywhere else.
 Indeed, by late July 2016, many regional police forces worldwide had started to report widespread Pokémon related troubles on the road.
 In other cases, residents of designated Pokémon sites were growing weary of the people gathering outside their homes and offices.
 Over all, however, the experiment was a fun, addictive introduction to augmented reality and educators and instructional designers were paying attention around the globe.

 In early July, the New York Times interviewed several techies on the Pokémon craze.
-Jan Dawson, a technology analyst at Jackdaw Research, said Pokémon Go’s success had everything to do with the fact that it was a form of augmented reality that removed the need for special equipment: “This clearly demonstrates that A.R. can cross over into the mainstream on the devices people already have in at least some cases…But it doesn’t necessarily do anything for the kind of A.R. and V.R. experiences big companies are piling so much money into.”
+Analyst Jan Dawson said Pokémon Go’s success had everything to do with the fact that it was a form of augmented reality that removed the need for special equipment: “This clearly demonstrates that A.R. can cross over into the mainstream on the devices people already have in at least some cases…But it doesn’t necessarily do anything for the kind of A.R. and V.R. experiences big companies are piling so much money into.”
 Dawson was right.
 Less than a year later, Facebook has purchased VR leader Oculus and announced that it has plans to develop a user-friendly phone-based form of augmented reality.
 But big players like Facebook were not the only people paying attention less summer.